thrawn01/quartz-garden/content/posts/Solve Boring Problems Once, Then Stop Solving Them.md

 **The blast radius problem.** When every service uses the same database library and that library has a bug, every service has that bug.
 Standardization can concentrate risk.
 A performance regression in your PostreSQL client affects the entire org simultaneously.
 A security vulnerability in your authentication library is org-wide by definition.

-This isn't an argument against golden paths - fragmented libraries have the same bugs, you just don't know about them.
+This isn't an argument against golden paths; fragmented libraries have the same bugs, you just don't know about them.
 But it means your golden path libraries need more rigorous testing, better monitoring, and faster rollback capabilities than any single team's custom solution would require.

 **The standard library has to be held to a higher standard**.
 This means the standard library CANNOT become a dumping ground where anyone who thinks their method or function is useful can add it to the standard library.
 Imagine if the internet could add anything to the Golang, Java or Rust standard library any time they wish.
 The standard library would be a complete disaster, with competing libraries, different method signatures for the same thing, who's intent changes depending on context.
 Devs would have no idea which method to use when!?!?!